magento/devdocs/src/guides/v2.2/extension-dev-guide/plugins.md

         * The first part of the plugin's `around` method is executed.
         * The `around` method executes the `callable`.

-            * If there is a next plugin in the chain, all subsequent plugins are wrapped in an independent sequence loop and the execution starts another flow.
+            * If there is another plugin in the chain, all subsequent plugins are wrapped in an independent sequence loop and the execution starts another flow.
             * If the current plugin is the last in the chain, the observed method is executed.

         * The second part of the `around` method is executed.

     * Magento moves on to the next plugin.

-* Following the execution flow, starting from lowest to greatest <code>sortOrder</code> in the current sequence plugins loop.
+* Following the execution flow, starting from lowest to greatest `sortOrder` in the current sequence plugins loop.

     * The current plugin's `after` method is executed.
     * Magento moves on to the next plugin.

-As a result of these rules, the execution flow of an observed method is affected not only by the prioritization of the plugins but also by their interception implemented methods.
+As a result of these rules, the execution flow of an observed method is affected not only by the prioritization of the plugins but also by their implemented methods.

 {:.bs-callout-warning}
 The `around` plugin's method affects the flow of all plugins that are executed after it.